Practising Mindfulness Latest Posts

 3. a person or thing conceived as embodying such a conception, or conforming to such a standard, and taken as a model for imitation.

 Should we seek the ideal?
-Is being an idealist different to being a perfectionist?
+Is being an idealist different from being a perfectionist?
 The English dictionary defines the idealist as this:

 • Someone who believes that very good things can be achieved often when this does not seem likely to others.